chrhodes/VNCOffice/README.md

 ### VisioTemplates

 As I learned more about Visio I started creating my own templates and stencils that took advantage of the VSTO code behand.
 The NapkinMaking folder has a lot of stuff I use all the time.
+Look at Drawing Annotations, Page Shapes, Super Shapes and API to start.

 ### VNC.AddInHelper

 VNC.AddInHelper has code that is common across the SupportTools_X Addins.
-Haven't touched this in years.
+Haven't touched this in years but will likely move to separate assemblies for each app as I put the code back up on GitHub.

 ## Support